xybytes/CloudCloak/README.md

 ## Setup

-The Haproxy server is the server your workstation will connect to.
-It functions as a load balancer, distributing traffic across different SOCKS5 proxy servers.
+The Haproxy server acts as a load balancer, distributing traffic across various SOCKS5 proxy servers, and this is the server to which your workstation will connect.

-1. Modify the file variable.tf with the numbers of socks5 proxy and your public IP address.
+1. Update the "variable.tf" file with the appropriate numbers of SOCKS5 proxy and your public IP address.

 2. Genertate a ssh keys: `ssh-keygen -t ed25519`

-3. Set up terraform `terraform init` and `terraform apply`.
+3. Execute `terraform init` and `terraform apply` commands to set up Terraform.

 4. Retrive private IP address of exit-nodes: